-- All applicants MUST be United States citizens or permanent residents
+- United States citizens or permanent residents

 - Graduation from an accredited high school or have passed a standard equivalent program

 - Completion of the following classes with a minimum of a C

 - Biology (1 full year of high school or 1 semester of college)